BeardOverflow/msi-ec/docs/device_support_guide.md

 # Intro
-To get your MSI laptop supported, there are two main methods, one that requires windows to be installed, and the other works directly on linux.
+There are two main methods to get your MSI laptop supported: the recommended method requires Windows to be installed, and the other works directly on Linux.

-If you have any bios/firmware updates on the official MSI website, and you haven't updated yet then **DO NOT UPDATE!** follow the guide first:
+If there are any BIOS/firmware updates available for your laptop, follow this guide for your current firmware before installing any of them.
+Then repeat the process for each new firmware version you install from the official MSI website.
+This is required to obtain support for older firmware as the EC configuration may vary across the versions.

-## Windows method(recommended):
+## Windows method (recommended):

 1. Install Windows 10/11 normally, booting directly from a live usb or any other trick won't work, however windows activation is not